querkmachine/Panopticon/README.md

 -----------------------
 * Enhance touch support so the slider visibly moves.
 * Automatically hide controls when there's only one slide.
-* Slide indicators/navigation?
 * I dunno, probably some other stuff.

 Changelog
 ---------

+### 1.0
+* Entire plugin has been refactored.
+* Current 'pip' now has a selected class.
+* Removed vertical alignment calculations for the time being.
+They're pretty buggy.
+* *BREAKING:* Some output HTML and class names have been changed.
+This will break existing styling.

 ### 0.3
 * Added vertical alignment for slideshows with varying height.
-* Added "pips".
+* Added 'pips'.
-* *BREAKING* Renamed 'controls' option to 'arrows'.
+* *BREAKING:* Renamed 'controls' option to 'arrows'.

 ### 0.2
 * Converted to jQuery plugin.